Getting started with Bytesafe is easily done in minutes:

-If the initial registry does not match your desired setup, you can configure your own registries and upstreams to fit your teams workflow.
+If the initial registry does not match your desired setup, you can configure your own registries, upstreams and plugins to fit your teams workflow.

 To create a new registry, navigate to Registries and click the Create registry button.
 Enter a registry name and description and your new registry will be created.

 You can rename, change the description or delete a registry, by navigating to the registry and selecting the Settings tab.

 Upstreams are linked registries, that can be either a public registry (registry.npmjs.org), other Bytesafe registries or a URL to an npm compatible registry.

 Package versions can be pulled from an upstream down into a registry (either manually or when running

 Packages can also be published (“pushed”) from a Bytesafe registry up to an upstream.

 A registry can have multiple upstreams configured with a priority order in which they are searched.